All GLP-1 medications from FDA-registered 503B pharmacies Browse Products

 Should I take NAD+ before or after exercise?

-Optimal timing has not been established in human studies.
+Optimal timing hasn't been established in human studies.
 Most clinicians recommend consistent daily dosing rather than timed around workouts.
 Morning administration is common because NAD+ supports energy production.

 Can I combine NAD+ with other recovery supplements?

 Yes.
 NAD+ works through different mechanisms than most common recovery supplements (protein, creatine, omega-3s).
-Your physician can help you design a comprehensive recovery protocol that includes NAD+ alongside other evidence-based strategies.
+Your physician can help you design a thorough recovery protocol that includes NAD+ alongside other evidence-based strategies.

 Ready to Learn More?